 - In the edit window, display the multiple images to be compared.

 - Align the images.

-- Select the [Window] menu ▶ [Arrange vertically] or [Arrange horizontally].

-- → The edit windows are aligned.
+- Align the images for easy comparison.

 - Select the [Window] menu ▶ [Synchronize].

 - Enlarge the image.

 - Enlarge and display any of the edit windows.

 → The other edit windows will also be displayed in the same position/enlargement ratio.